worldbank/Teach/README.md

 https://www.worldbank.org/en/topic/education/brief/teach-helping-countries-track-and-improve-teaching-quality

 ## Code Contained in this Directory
-Contain code related to the Teach project.
-Specifically, some python code useful for creating video-clips
+The code in this directory contains python code useful for creating 15 minute video clips from the Teach video recordings of classrooms.
+The 15 minute clips are then used by the Teach scorers to evaluate teacher pedagogical skills.

 The basic loop does the following:
 1. Read the contents of a folder containing videos